Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV

-Motivated by work of Adam-Fares \cite{Ada} in arithmetic dynamics and by a \say{counting-application} philosophy in arithmetic statistics, we then inspect again in a forthcoming article \cite{BK33} the aforementioned relationship where we consider the space $\mathbb{Z}_{p}$ of all $p$-adic integers.
-In doing so, we then prove $2$-periodic integral point-counting result and asymptotics on any $\varphi_{p,c}$ iterated on $\mathbb{Z}_{p}\slash p\mathbb{Z}_{p}$ that's very analogous to the counting and asymptotics proved in this article, and also prove $2$-periodic integral point-counting result and asymptotics on any $\varphi_{p-1,c}$ iterated on $\mathbb{Z}_{p}\slash p\mathbb{Z}_{p}$ that's also very analogous to the counting and asymptotics proved in this same article.
-Inspired by work of Narkiewicz \cite{Narkie1} along with $K$-rational periodic version of Morton-Silverman's Conjecture \ref{silver-morton}, we then in upcoming work \cite{BK22} revisit the setting in Section \ref{sec2} and then consider any $\varphi_{p^{\ell},c}$ defined over any number field $K\slash \mathbb{Q}$ of degree $n\geq 2$, where $p\geq 3$ is any prime and $\ell \geq 1$ is any integer.
-In doing so, we then also prove $2$-periodic integral point count that's not only very analogous to the count in Theorem \ref{Binder-Brian1}, but may also grow to infinity as $p\to \infty$.
-More in \cite{BK22}, we again revisit the setting in Section \ref{sec3} and then consider any $\varphi_{(p-1)^{\ell},c}$ defined over any number field $K\slash \mathbb{Q}$ of degree $n\geq 2$, where $p\geq 5$ is any prime and $\ell \geq 1$ is any integer.
-In doing so, we then also prove $2$-periodic integral point count that's not only very analogous to the count in Theorem \ref{Binder-Brian2} for every $K\slash \mathbb{Q}$, any prime $p$ and any $\ell\in \mathbb{Z}^{+}$, but the proved count is also independent of $n$ and $p$.
+Motivated by work of Adam-Fares \cite{Ada} in arithmetic dynamics and also by a \say{counting-application} philosophy in arithmetic statistics, we then inspect in a forthcoming article \cite{BK333} the aforementioned relationship where we consider the space $\mathbb{Z}_{p}$ of all $p$-adic integers.
+In doing so, we then prove $n$-periodic integral point-counting result and asymptotics on any $\varphi_{p,c}$ iterated on $\mathbb{Z}_{p}\slash p\mathbb{Z}_{p}$ that's very analogous to the counting and asymptotics proved in this article, and also prove $n$-periodic integral point-counting result and asymptotics on any $\varphi_{p-1,c}$ iterated on $\mathbb{Z}_{p}\slash p\mathbb{Z}_{p}$ that's also very analogous to the counting and asymptotics proved in this same article.
+Inspired by work of Narkiewicz \cite{Narkie1} along with $K$-rational periodic version of Morton-Silverman's Conjecture \ref{silver-morton}, we then in upcoming work \cite{BK222} revisit the setting in Section \ref{sec2} and then consider any $\varphi_{p^{\ell},c}$ defined over any number field $K\slash \mathbb{Q}$ of degree $n\geq 2$, where $p\geq 3$ is any prime and $\ell \geq 1$ is any integer.
+In doing so, we then also prove $m$-periodic integral point count that's not only very analogous to the count in Theorem \ref{Binder-Brian1}, but also may grow to infinity as $p\to \infty$.
+More in \cite{BK222}, we again revisit the setting in Section \ref{sec3} and then consider any $\varphi_{(p-1)^{\ell},c}$ defined over any number field $K\slash \mathbb{Q}$ of degree $n\geq 2$, where $p\geq 5$ is any prime and $\ell \geq 1$ is any integer.
+In doing so, we then also prove $m$-periodic integral point count that is not only very analogous to the count in Theorem \ref{Binder-Brian2} for every $K$, every $m\geq 2$, every prime $p$ and every $\ell\in \mathbb{Z}_{\geq 1}$, but is also independent of $n, m$ and $p$.